What Africa-focused startups can learn about positioning from Flutterwave and Listerine

-Afridigest is your intelligent guide to Africa’s tech ecosystem.
-We provide ideas, analysis, and insights for startup founders, executives, and investors across Africa and beyond.
+Afridigest provides ideas, analysis, and insights for startup founders, executives, and investors across Africa and beyond.

 This Saturday essay looks at positioning using the examples of American mouthwash maker Listerine and Nigerian payments unicorn Flutterwave.